mgbizcom/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15.png)

 When comparing the activity patterns between weekdays and weekends, a couple of interesting facts appear:
-  1. Activity levels durring weekend morning hours is less than those on the weekday.
+  1. Activity levels during weekend morning hours is less than those on the weekday.
-  2. Activity levels durring weenend afternoon hours is greater than hose on the weekday.
+  2. Activity levels during weekend afternoon hours is greater than hose on the weekday.
   3. Peak activity for both the weekends and weekdays occurs around the noon hour.